 The take home message and mental tick list once you finish a training session or race is the 3 R’s of recovery.

-• Incorporating a carbohydrate-electrolyte drink will provide the body with key elements that have been depleted.
+- Incorporating a carbohydrate-electrolyte drink will provide your body with key elements that have been depleted during the race.
 A drink that is flavoured and contains electrolytes will improve palatability and increase the drive to drink, which will help you take on a suitable amount of fluid to return to a hydrated state.

 post-race Smoothies, flavored milk and protein shakes